coffee2code/html-special-characters-helper/readme.txt

 1. Unzip `html-special-characters-helper.zip` inside the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Use the new "HTML Special Characters" sidebar box to insert HTML encodings of special characters into the cursor location of the post body of the post you are writing
+1. A helper box entitled "HTML Special Characters" will now be present in your write post and write page forms.
+Simply click on any character that you would like inserted into your post.
+In versions of WordPress older than 2.5 this box appears in the sidebar and can be dragged to a different position; in WordPress 2.5 it appears below the post entry box and cannot be moved.

 == Frequently Asked Questions ==